-In a medium bowl, add the powdered sugar, almond meal, and cocoa powder.
-Sift them together in a large bowl.
+In a medium bowl, sift the almond meal, powdered sugar, and cocoa powder into a larger bowl and discard any large pieces.
 Set aside.

 120 grams powdered sugar, 138 grams blanched almond meal, 8 grams dark cocoa powder